Free Budapest Walking Tour by JetSettingFools.com

 Continue walking on Andrassy to where it ends at Heroes’ Square.

 Ride the Metro: Rather than walk, take a ride on the famous M1!
-Retrace your steps to Oktogon and use the city’s underground Metro Line M1 (Yellow Line) to get to Heroes’ Square.
-Established in 1896, it’s the city’s oldest metro line – and the third oldest in the world.
-Built specifically to transport passengers to City Park, the short ride is just three stops and trains are frequent and cheap
+Retrace your steps to Oktogon and use the Yellow Line to get to Heroes’ Square.
+Built specifically to transport passengers to City Park, it’s just three stops and trains are frequent and cheap

 Heroes’ Square Budapest

-Budapest's City Park: Heroes' Square and the Millennium Monument
+Budapest's City Park: Heroes' Square and the Millennium Monument, Budapest walking tour

 The column acknowledges the Seven Magyar Tribes that settled the area in the year 896.
 Archangel Gabriel sits atop the column at the height of about 120 feet.

-The square is also home to the Hungarian War Memorial and two museums – the Museum of Fine Arts and the Hall of Art.
-The space is often used for modern art installations, protests and by kids on skateboards.
+The square is also home to the Hungarian War Memorial, the Museum of Fine Arts and the Hall of Art.

 From Heroes’ Square, exit to the east…and enter into City Park.